 Do you need a license to kayak in Tennessee?
 Those born after January 1st, 1989 are required to complete the TWRA Boating Safety Exam to operate any vessel in Tennessee.

 Do you need a license to operate a motorized kayak in Tennessee?
-Yes.
+No, not if the engine is smaller than 8.5 horsepower.
 Those born after January 1st, 1989 must carry on board a Boating Safety Education Certificate when operating any vessel with an engine of 8.5 horsepower or more.

 Operators under the age of 12 may not operate any motorized vessel propelled by a motor of more than 8.5 horsepower unless a person 18 years or older is on board and able to take immediate control of the vessel.
 The supervisor, if born after January 1st, 1989, must also have a Boating Safety Education Certificate.